infinispan/Infinispan.Hotrod.Core/README.md

 ### Goal
 This demo aims to show you the current maturity level of the Hot Rod .NET Core client as well as how to:

-- Include ithe client in your application.
+- Include the client in your application.
 - Store and query entries in a remote cache.
 - Handle Protobuf serialization of C# data types.